facebook twitter youtube

 See the Mandolin Picking Intensive with Matt Flinner curriculum (6/12-7/13)

 This course will get in-depth in helping students create variations and improvise on fiddle tunes and bluegrass songs—though the concepts will apply to any style of music.
-Upon registering, students will receive PDFs in tablature and standard notation for two tunes: and , along with mp3s of each tune and links to videos of the tunes played slowly.
+Upon registering, students will receive PDFs in tablature and standard notation for two tunes: “Gold Rush” and “Old Greasy Coat,” along with mp3s of each tune and links to videos of the tunes played slowly.
 During the four-week course, we’ll look at various ways of playing the melodies to both tunes as well as various ways of getting outside the melodies using double stops, positions up the neck, blues ideas and different rhythms and licks.
 Each week, we’ll explore a different approach to soloing and talk about how to use these approaches on our two tunes and relate these concepts to other tunes and songs students may already know.
 The goal is to create more possibilities in our soloing and to have more fun playing music with other people—and to learn two tunes REALLY well!

 The course is intended for students at an intermediate to advanced level.
 Exercises at a variety of levels will be given each week; students will be encouraged to focus on the exercise(s) that they feel best suits their ability level and/or interest.